caiangums/project-euler/002/solution.md

 Here I changed a little the fibonacci generator function just to act like the real problem description in order to get the feeling of solving the problem.
 As I said: this is the 'brute force' version and with no further analysis.

 This code has a for-loop `O(n)` that has a recursive call to fibonacci function `O(n)`.
-The moment I look this I searched for some solution or better approach.
+The moment I look this I searched for some solution or a better approach.

 ### Step 02 - Analyze the Solution

-If you read my `solution.md` on previous problem you will get the feeling that I'm doing the same trick here.
+If you read my `solution.md` on the previous problem you will get the feeling that I'm doing the same trick here.
 And that is exactly the thing that I'm doing.

 I started to scratch the number and noticed that they have some interesting properties.
-Based on Mathematic Properties of numbers:
+Based on Mathematics Properties of numbers:
 * The sum of two different integer numbers can only be **even** or **odd**.
 * If the numbers are both **even** or **odd** the sum is **even**
 * If the numbers are different (one **even** and other **odd**) the sum is **odd**